atlas-bear/osint-ai-guide/README.md

 - Academic institutions advancing ethical OSINT education
 - Law enforcement agencies working to combat illicit trade
 - Open source developers creating accessible tools and platforms

+Very special thanks to:

-- Last but not least, a very special thanks to the Lecturers, Students, and Alumni of [The Summer School on Illicit Trade](https://www.rug.nl/education/summer-winter-schools/illicit-trade/?lang=en) for their unwavering commitment to building a global community of scholars and practitioners dedicated to understanding and combating illicit networks.
+The lecturers, tudents, and alumni of [The Summer School on Illicit Trade](https://www.rug.nl/education/summer-winter-schools/illicit-trade/?lang=en) for their commitment to building a global community of scholars and practitioners, dedicated to understanding and combating illicit networks.
 Your collaborative spirit, rigorous academic approach, and willingness to bridge theory with real-world application continue to inspire and inform the methodologies presented in this guide.

 **Last Updated**: Jul 14, 2025
 **Version**: 2.2